LGBTQ culture in Metro Detroit

-The LGBT community in Metro Detroit is centered in Ferndale, Michigan, as of 2007.
-As of 1997, many LGBT people live in Ferndale, Pleasant Ridge, and Royal Oak.
-Model D stated in 2007 that there are populations of gays and lesbians in some Detroit neighborhoods such as East English Village, Indian Village, Lafayette Park, and Woodbridge and that the concentration of gay bars in Detroit is "decentralized".
+Throughout Metro Detroit, there is a large lesbian, gay, bisexual, and transgender community.
+There are populations of gays and lesbians in some Detroit neighborhoods such as East English Village, Indian Village, Lafayette Park, and Woodbridge and that the concentration of gay bars in Detroit is "decentralized".

 History

 Before World War II, Downtown Detroit served as the center of the LGBT community.
 It later shifted to New Center.
 Around the 1970s, the gay community in Detroit was centered in Palmer Park.
 Due to crime occurring around Palmer Park in the 1980s, the LGBT community moved to Ferndale.
 Wendy Case of Metro Times said, "Ask three different people what happened to Palmer Park and you'll get three different answers.
 But all will eventually agree that crime is what dismantled Detroit's opportunity to have a gay renaissance akin to those of San Francisco and New York."

 Craig Covey, who later became a member of the city council and mayor of Ferndale, said that most of the former gay residents of Palmer Park "tended to move up Woodward Avenue and they settled in Ferndale, Royal Oak and Birmingham depending on their economic abilities.
 The middle-class folks came to Ferndale and Pleasant Ridge, as I did."

 Ferndale received the LGBT community because housing prices were higher in Royal Oak and typically LGBT communities move into lower priced neighborhoods which are then revitalized.
 A law against discriminating against homosexuals was enacted by the City of Ferndale.
 Covey first ran for a city council in the City of Ferndale in 1995.
 He won a city council seat in Ferndale in 1999 and later became Mayor of Ferndale.
 In 2003, the Farbman Group, a real estate company renovating loft apartments in Detroit, began advertising to lesbians and gay men in an effort to get them to move into the complexes.

 By 2022, there were more tensions between the Muslim and LGBTQ voting groups in Dearborn and Hamtramck in regards to LGBTQ materials in schools.
 This was a political shift, in which Christian groups now courted Muslim groups which they previously opposed, in order to get more voters for politically conservative causes.
 On June 13, 2023, the Hamtramck City Council introduced a resolution prohibiting the display of flags representing "any religious, ethnic, racial, political, or sexual orientation group" on city property, which was widely considered a targeted ban on the rainbow flag.
 Following three hours of public comment, the Council passed the resolution unanimously.
 Current mayor Amer Ghalib opposed displaying the pride flag, while former Mayor Karen Majewski had supported displaying the LGBT pride flag.